Is there anything better than a perfectly organized home?

 The garage needs to be home for everything from the lawn mower to tool storage to bike storage, which can be a challenge.
 Here’s how to get started with some of our favorite storage solutions and garage organization ideas to makeover your space from disaster to organized garage.

-Common problems with garage storage
+Common hurdles with organizing a garage

 - It’s easy to place things in the garage if there’s nowhere else for them to live, letting them hide behind the garage door, but doing this creates a mish mash of clutter in this space.